conversejs/converse.js/docs/source/troubleshooting.rst

 bottlenecks in the code.

-However, with large rosters (more than 1000 contacts), rendering in Converse is known to slow down considerbly.
+However, with large rosters (more than 1000 contacts), rendering in Converse is known to slow down considerably.
 It may become intolerably slow in these cases.

 One simple trick to improve performance is to set ``show_only_online_users: true``.